 Therapy for Stimulant Addiction

-The one on one therapy sessions provide a safe and confidential space to review the treatment is developing and giving a chance to express any worries, discuss challenges, or elements of the recovery process you are pleased or proud of.
+The one-on-one therapy sessions provide a safe and confidential space to review the treatment is developing and give a chance to express any worries, discuss challenges, or elements of the recovery process you are pleased or proud of.
 It can be especially powerful to reflect on any changes, emotionally and physically as you move forward in your recovery from stimulant addiction.